irfansofyana/irfansofyana/README.md

 🌱 Currently, I'm working at Xendit as a software engineer

-📫 You can reach me on my email: irfansofyana0305@gmail.com
+📫 You can reach me on my email: irfan@sofyana.one || irfansofyana0305@gmail.com

 👯 Looking forward for collaboration on many projects!